MicrosoftDocs/customer-insights/ci-docs/export-dotdigital.md

 ---
-title: "Export segments to DotDigital"
+title: "Export segments to DotDigital (preview)"
 description: "Learn how to configure the connection and export to DotDigital." ms.date: 10/08/2021 ms.reviewer: mhart